MarcCoquand/Blog/site/posts/drawbackselm.md

 There are parts of the software that Elm's type system can not guarantee are error free and where regressions can sneak in.
 For example if our program interacts with a REST api and the endpoints change, the program would stop working.
-In Elm, there is no way to write any test to ensure this will not happen.
+In Elm, there is no way to write any test to check for this.
 The reason is because Elm is a pure language that does not execute any side effects.
-In summary Elm has no way of writing integration tests.
-To write integration tests in Elm there must be a way to execute Cmds and ensure that right response is returned.
+Elm has no way of writing integration tests.
+To write integration tests in Elm there must be a way to execute commands and ensure that right they return the correct response.
 This is also integral to writing property-based tests for state machines, where we model the side effects with a pure implementation and compare the effectful model to the pure model and ensure they function the same way for any data.

-Allowing us to execute the side effects would also allow for End2End tests as then we could could feed update an initial model and a set of commands and ensure that at the end we get the correct resulting model.
-This would make quality assurance a lot easier.
+Allowing us to execute the side effects would also allow for rapid End2End tests as then we could feed update an initial model and a set of commands and ensure that at the end we get the correct resulting model.
+This would make quality assurance a lot easier and allow us to verify that the program follows the specification.

 Almost all projects I have looked at in Elm have little to no tests.
 In [Richard Feldman's SPA example](https://github.com/rtfeldman/elm-spa-example) we find